 You should use this type of source to help narrow your research topic, find data to support your thesis, and identify keywords and main ideas to use as search terms.

 Reference sources generally include bibliographies, dictionaries, encyclopedias, and handbooks.

 This reference provides a comprehensive and accessible introduction to film and film studies, covering such aspects as production, national traditions, studios, genres, critical theory and film history.

 A fifteen-volume scholarly overview of religions, ritual, mythology, dogma, the history of churches and their leaders, and much else.
 A good place to start for almost any topic.
 Articles are written by top scholars, and typically include strong bibliographies of primary and secondary literature on the topics discussed.

 Fully updated reference guide to the British film industry, stretching from the inception of the industry to the present day, with detailed listings of the producers, directors, actors and studios behind a century or so of great British cinema.

 Religion and Film introduces readers to both religious studies and film studies by focusing on the formal similarities between cinema and religious practices and on the ways they each re-create the world.

 The book covers all the most pressing and important themes and categories in the field - areas that have continued to attract interest historically as well as topics that have emerged more recently as active areas of research.

-Provides web access to 100 major Oxford University Press dictionaries, encyclopedias, and other reference works in the humanities, social sciences, foreign languages, science, technology and medicine, the performing arts, and religion.
+Provides web access to more than 100 major Oxford University Press dictionaries, encyclopedias, and other reference works in the humanities, social sciences, foreign languages, science, technology and medicine, the performing arts, and religion.
 Works can be searched separately or across the entire databases.
 Includes over 1.5 million entries.